kevinaangstadt/8088_breadboard_computer/software/hello-rom/README.md

 You should see a B print out with the cursor at the next cell.

 ## Hello-rom.asm
 This program isn't fancy.
 It just extends `Printb.asm` to print the usual "Hello, World!" message.

+You should see "Hello, World!" print out with the cursor at the next cell.

+## Hello-improved.asm
+Now, we try to do some more sophisticated things, namely loop to read data from memory to print out.
+It should behave identically to `Hello.asm`.
+In theory, nothing special is needed to make this work.

 # Making and Uploading